matpato/VM-InformationSystem/README.md

 2. Virtual Box in https://www.virtualbox.org.

+3. Copy SQLSERVER folder and all your contents to your personal computer.

-3. In directory SQLSERVER run:<br>
+4. Inside SQLSERVER folder run:<br>

 	$ vagrant up  		--  to start VM, <br>
 	$ vagrant suspend 	-- 	to suspend, and <br>